gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

     style Winner fill:#dc2626,stroke:#b91c1c,color:#fff
 ```

-Now imagine this isn't a toy example but a connection pool, a cache invalidation layer, or a task queue.
+Now imagine this is not a toy example but a connection pool, a cache invalidation layer, or a task queue.
 The bug shows
 up only when thread B acquires the lock _before_ thread A has released its resource.
-You can't write a regression test
+You cannot write a regression test
-for that because you can't tell the OS "run B next."
+for that because you cannot tell the OS "run B next."

 ### The GIL used to hide this

 The [Global Interpreter Lock](https://docs.python.org/3/glossary.html#term-GIL) masked many threading bugs for decades.
 The GIL ensures only one thread executes Python bytecode at a time, which means operations like `dict[key] = value` or
 `list.append(x)` are effectively atomic.
 Code that was "thread-unsafe" in theory often worked fine in practice because
-the GIL serialized everything.
+the GIL serialized execution.

 ```mermaid
 flowchart LR